Privacy

 Keeping privacy knowledge and skills up to date

-This online training from the Office of the Privacy Commissioner is split in to twelve modules that take just five minutes each, and can be completed at your own pace.
-The training gives practical tips for school kaimahi who deal with personal information and will help to understand the obligations of kura and schools under the Privacy Act 2020.
+This online training from the Office of the Privacy Commissioner is split across twelve modules.
+They each take five minutes and can be completed at your own pace.
+The training gives practical tips for teachers who deal with personal information and helps them to understand kura and schools' obligations under the Privacy Act 2020.